Creamy Chicken Noodle Soup

 - With the exception of the cooked chicken, noodles and cream, add all ingredients to your crock pot with a bit of salt.
 If you don’t have cooked chicken, add your raw chicken at this point.

-- Set the crock pot to high and cook for 3-4hrs on high or 6-7 on low.
-You’ll know the soup is based on the carrots.
+- Set the crock pot to high and cook for 3-4hrs or 6-7hrs on low.
+You’ll know the soup is ready based on the carrots.
 However, if you’ve added raw chicken, ensure your chicken is cooked.
 Once the chicken has cooked, remove from the crock pot and shred or dice and return to the pot.

 - Once the vegetables are done to your liking, add your noodles and the cooked chicken.
 Make sure your soup is hot enough to cook the noodles.
 If it is, cook for 11-13 minutes.
 Test the noodles at the 11 minute mark.